How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Q: Are there professional repair services for Furbo cameras?

-A: Yes, but they’re limited.
+A: Yes, but they're limited.
 Furbo offers out-of-warranty repair services through their support team (typically $75+).
 Third-party electronics repair shops sometimes work on them, but success varies.
-Before paying for repair, compare that cost against upgrading to a new system with warranty.
+Before paying for repairs, compare that cost to upgrading to a new system with a warranty.

-Successfully fixing a Furbo 360° jam requires understanding whether you’re dealing with a treat issue, mechanical failure, software glitch, or environmental factor.
+Successfully fixing a Furbo 360° jam requires understanding whether you're dealing with a treat issue, a mechanical failure, a software glitch, or an environmental factor.
 Start with the simplest solutions and progress systematically.

 Your Action Plan Summary

-1. Diagnose: Identify jam type using symptoms table
+1. Diagnose: Identify jam type using the symptoms table

 2. Treat Check: Switch to proven treats like Zuke's Mini Naturals

-3. Basic Cleaning: Use compressed air and rice method
+3. Basic Cleaning: Use compressed air and the rice method

 4. Software Reset: Factory reset and app reinstallation